gregcox7/ims/preface.utf8.md

 #### Textbook overview {.unnumbered}

--   **Part 1: Descriptive statistics.** Data structures, variables, summaries, graphics, and basic data collection and study design techniques.
-Data visualization and summarization, including relationships between variables.
+-   **Part 1: Introduction to data.** Data structures, variables, summaries, graphics, and basic data collection and study design techniques.
+-   **Part 2: Exploratory data analysis.** Data visualization and summarisation, with particular emphasis on multivariable relationships.
+-   **Part 3: Regression modeling.** Modeling numerical and categorical outcomes with linear and logistic regression and using model results to describe relationships and made predictions.
--   **Part 2: Foundations for inference.** Case studies are used to introduce the ideas of statistical inference with randomization tests, bootstrap intervals, and mathematical models.
+-   **Part 4: Foundations for inference.** Case studies are used to introduce the ideas of statistical inference with randomization tests, bootstrap intervals, and mathematical models.
--   **Part 3: Statistical inference.** Further details of statistical inference using randomization tests, bootstrap intervals, and mathematical models for numerical and categorical data.
+-   **Part 5: Statistical inference.** Further details of statistical inference using randomization tests, bootstrap intervals, and mathematical models for numerical and categorical data.
+-   **Part 6: Inferential modeling.** Extending inference techniques presented thus-far to linear and logistic regression settings and evaluating model performance.

-Each part contains multiple chapters.
+Each part contains multiple chapters and ends with a case study.
+Building on the content covered in the part, the case study uses the tools and techniques to present a high level overview.

 Each chapter ends with a review section which contains a chapter summary as well as a list of key terms introduced in the chapter.
 If you're not sure what some of these terms mean, we recommend you go back in the text and review their definitions.
 We purposefully present them in alphabetical order, instead of in order of appearance, so they will be a little more challenging to locate.